 NORMAL CARTESIAN EQUATIONS

-Graphmatica's equation parser will automatically isolate the variable
+Graphmatica's equation parser will first attempt to isolate the variable

 x^2 + y^2 = 36) and ellipses (